kuco23/kucocoin/README.md

 # Kuco Coin

 This is an implementation of a non-meme token on Avalanche.
 It has real world functionalities, like things and such, so it's definitely not a pyramid scheme.
-The code has also been audited by the author during implementation.
+The code has been audited by the author during implementation.

-## Deployment
+## Thanks to
+- Avalanche for honestly being the best chain,
+- Uniswap for deploying their V2 on Avalanche,
+- People that developed [Namari](https://onepagelove.com/namari) for their free template hacked into KucoCoin frontend,
+- To tis guy for [this awesome pen](https://codepen.io/Rplus/pen/abPLGx),
+- To this guy for the [spiral animation](https://jsfiddle.net/j08691/CKWrN/),
+- To this guy for the [windows95 error tab in css](https://codepen.io/jkantner/pen/oNypPOZ),
+- To this guy that updated [UniwapV2 for Solidity 0.8.4](https://github.com/islishude/uniswapv2-solc0.8).

+## Deploying contracts + frontend

 To deploy the contract and frontend, do the following: